 Arley: In Japanese Godzilla movies there is at least one moment with a dude in a monster suit.
 I mean, obviously so.
 You have to embrace your childlike nature to enjoy it.
 You have to just fall into that world and not care too much.

-Josh: To give them credit, they did little tribute to the original Godzilla actor at the end even if they didn’t really follow the spirit of it all.
+Josh: To give them credit, they did a little tribute to the original Godzilla actor at the end even if they didn’t really follow the spirit of it all.
 The filmmakers took all the deep dark allegory of Godzilla and none of the counterbalancing levity, campiness, or self-awareness.
 They’re taking only one dark facet of the property instead of the entire thing.

 Arley: Now that we go down that rabbithole, Godzilla is a fundamentally optimistic story of “how do we rebuild after disaster?”
 When an atomic bomb lands on our city, do we all give up and die or do we rebuild our lives?
 Godzilla films typically end on that uplifting note, even with an uplifting score, but the American iterations don’t end that way.